jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 WLAN connection is interrupted due to no access point in range.

 ### `WLAN Disconnected (Authentication failure)`
 WLAN connection is interrupted due to an authentication failure.
-If error repeats check WLAN config in WLAN.INI (username, password)
+If error repeats check WLAN config in `wlan.ini` (username, password)

 ### `WLAN Disconnected (Timeout)`
 WLAN connection is interrupted due to an timeout because no beacon from AP is received in a timely manner.
 Most probably access point  is not available anymore or connection is not reliable.